Australian Statistical Geography Standard (ASGS)

 An ABS approximation of an officially gazetted LGA as defined by each state and territory local government department.
 LGAs cover incorporated areas of Australia, which are legally designated areas for which incorporated local governing bodies have responsibility.
 The major areas of Australia not administered by incorporated bodies are the northern parts of South Australia and all of the Australian Capital Territory and the Other Territories.
 These regions are identified as 'Unincorporated' in the ABS LGA structure.

 The difference between the actual Census count (including imputations) and an estimate of the number of people who should have been counted in the Census.
-This estimate is based on the Post Enumeration Survey (PES) conducted after each Census.
-For a category of person (e.g. based on age, sex and state of usual residence), net undercount is the result of Census undercount, overcount, differences in classification between the PES and Census and imputation error.
+This estimate is based on the Post Enumeration Survey.
+For a category of person (e.g. based on age, sex and state of usual residence), net undercount is the result of Census undercount, overcount, misclassification and imputation error.

 Population growth rate